aldensiol/agent-visualiser/README.md

 # Agent-Visualiser: A Visual Learning Tool for Agentic Workflows

-Welcome to the **Chainlit-Agent-Visualiser**!
+Welcome to the **Agent-Visualiser**!
 This project is designed as a visual and interactive tool to learn and explore the fascinating world of Retrieval-Augmented Generation (RAG) systems and Agentic workflows.

 ## 🌟 Project Overview